eliotsykes/dan-todo/GUIDE.md

 ### Coming Next...

-Next we'll save ourselves time and precious keystrokes by using the Foreman gem to manage the `rails s` and `ember build` commands in our development environment.
+Next we'll save ourselves time and precious keystrokes by using the Foreman gem to manage the `bin/rails s` and `bin/ember build` commands in our development environment.

 ## Run multiple processes in one command with Foreman

 [Foreman](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html) is the simplest way I've encountered to run the multiple processes that advanced Rails applications often need.

-In this particular app, we've got two processes that need managing in our development environment: the `ember build --watch` process, and the `rails s` process.
+In this particular app, we've got two processes that need managing in our development environment: the `bin/ember build --watch` process, and the `bin/rails s` process.

 Foreman is a gem that reads and runs the processes you want managed from a `Procfile`.
 Each line in the `Procfile` contains a name for a process and the command used to start that process.